Anastasia-e/my-favourite-project/README.md

 	/Users/{{myusername}}/dev/

 The app now syncs this project repository from GitHub to your own computer.
+LOLOLOLOLOLOL

 You now see all the changes made through the app.
 Press button "Changes" from left navigation.